saikotek/docs/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 >>
 >> Specify and adjust the type and amount of computing resources (CPU / GPU) for your AI Notebook.
 Use the `+`{.action} and `-`{.action} buttons to increase or decrease the number of CPUs and GPUs, depending on your needs.
 >>
->> Click on the `Next`{.action} button.
+>> Click the `Next`{.action} button.
 >>
 >> ![Create a Notebook Control Panel manager 07](images/creating-a-notebook-using-UI-07.png){.thumbnail}
 >>
 >> **7\.
 Remote Volumes**
 >>
 >> By default, your AI Notebook comes with ephemeral storage (local storage).
 But in this step, you can also link Object Storage containers and Git repositories to your AI Notebook, to easily access your remote data.
 >>
 >> If you want to learn more about configuring containers and Git repositories in the Notebook, you can refer to this [documentation](/pages/public_cloud/ai_machine_learning/notebook_guide_data_ui).
 For now, we will launch a classic Notebook without any external volumes added to it.
 >>
->> Click on the `Next`{.action} button.
+>> Click the `Next`{.action} button.
 >>
 >> ![Create a Notebook Control Panel manager 08](images/creating-a-notebook-using-UI-08.png){.thumbnail}
 >>
 >> **8\.
 SSH Keys**
 >>
 >> SSH public keys allow you to access your Notebook remotely.
-This section is optional, click on the `Next`{.action} button.
+This section is optional, click the `Next`{.action} button.
 >>
 >> ![Create a Notebook Control Panel manager 09](images/creating-a-notebook-using-UI-09.png){.thumbnail}
 >>
 >> **9\.
 Launch the AI Notebook**
 >>
->> At the end of the process, review your settings and click on the `Create a notebook`{.action} button to confirm and launch the creation of your Notebook.
+>> At the end of the process, review your settings and click the `Create a notebook`{.action} button to confirm and launch the creation of your Notebook.
 >>
 >> ![Create a Notebook Control Panel manager 10](images/creating-a-notebook-using-UI-10.png){.thumbnail}
 >>